Pool of Bethesda: Modern times

 In 1856, the area including the Church of St. Anne and the pool site was presented by the Ottoman Sultan Abdülmecid I to Napoleon III of France.
 The French renovated and rededicated the church (under the administration of the White Fathers), at the southeast corner of the pools, leaving the other ruins untouched.
 There is a tale that the site was originally offered to Queen Victoria as part of the negotiations which led ultimately to the Cyprus Convention of 1878.

+In fiction

+The Pool of Bethesda features in Glorious Appearing, the penultimate book in the bestselling Left Behind Christian fiction series.
+It appears as "a legendary healing pool" with miraculous properties for believers holding out in Jerusalem against overwhelming invaders, with a prominent supporting Jewish character Tsion Ben-Judah being rushed to the Pool, but succumbing to his severe wounds just before making it there.